CFL safety and disposal

 Visit the Lamp Tracker

-Or you can call the North Dakota Department of Environmental Quality at 701-328-5150.
+Or, call the North Dakota Department of Environmental Quality at 701-328-5150.

 For more information about fluorescent lamps, high-intensity discharge (HID) lamps and ballasts, and disposal requirements, contact the South Dakota Department of Environment and Natural Resources by calling 605-773-3151.